 No taxidermist shall accept delivery of any wildlife on which there is no open season from any person other than a representative of a museum or other institution who has a permit to possess such wildlife for scientific or educational purposes.

 Every licensed taxidermist shall keep an accurate record of each wildlife specimen contained within his place of business.
 Such record shall include the species and sex of the specimen, the date of delivery, the name and address of the person delivering the specimen, the name and address of the person killing the specimen if different from those of the person delivering the same, the date, authorization number and type of the license under which the wildlife was taken or the applicable exemption from license requirements which the taker met.
-Such records shall be maintained chronologically by dates of delivery of specimens to the taxidermist during the taxidermy license year, shall be retained by the taxidermist for at least one year after the termination of the applicable taxidermy license year, and shall be made available for inspection, upon request by any agent of the Wildlife Resources Commission.
+Such records shall be maintained chronologically by dates of delivery of specimens to the taxidermist during the taxidermy license year, shall be retained by the taxidermist for at least one year after the termination of the applicable taxidermy license year, and shall be made available for inspection, upon request by any agent of the NC Wildlife Resources Commission (NCWRC).

 Every individual operating a preservation facility for a licensed taxidermist shall be listed on the sponsoring taxidermist's annual license application and on the license, itself.
 The taxidermist shall provide the operator of each sponsored preservation facility with a copy of the taxidermy license which shall serve as a permit authorizing the facility to possess wildlife owned by another.
 The purpose of this possession shall be to provide temporary storage for wildlife specimens accepted for taxidermy purposes.
 Preservation facility operators are not authorized to process, skin, or conduct any regulated taxidermy activities.

 In addition to a taxidermy license, license holders engaging in taxidermy of any species of the family Cervidae (deer, elk, ect.) must also obtain a taxidermy cervid certification.